 All applications will be assessed by a genre-specific selection panel and the Education & Training Department.
-If your application is successful, you will be advised by Friday 21st September at the very latest of the date and time of your interview.
-Should you be invited to an interview, you will based to bring with you a DVD of you teaching (further details will be provided closer to the time).
+If your application is successful, you will be advised by Friday 20th September at the very latest of the date and time of your interview.
+Should you be invited to an interview, you will be asked to bring with you a DVD of you teaching (further details will be provided closer to the time).

 Each successful applicant will also go through a process of recognition of prior accreditation and achievement.
 This is to ensure that, where possible, you will not duplicate relevant learning and assessment that you have already attained.
 This process takes account of certificated achievements; as long as they are of the relevant level for the unit, or above, and map to the learning outcomes and assessment criteria for that unit, they will be taken into account through exemption of the relevant unit(s).

 If you have already achieved your Advanced 1 in the genre you are applying for, or if you have achieved CDE Unit 4 Promotion of Health and Safety in Dance and/or CDE Unit 5 Lifespan Development and Learning in Dance, exemptions from the relevant units of the programme will apply.

 The programme is delivered part-time over a two year period starting in January 2013 from the ISTD2 Dance Studios in East London.
 Ensuring your background is taken into account as much as possible, the programme provides varied methods of delivery, including practical workshops, taught sessions, group tutorials, work based personal mentoring.
 In addition, you are expected to complete a significant amount of private study and research.